tjoyner/ofvioletsandlicorice/chapter23.md

 Amalia stiffened, then her body slowly began to relax, and a soft smile opened up on her face.
 She asked: "And what gift can I possibly give you, Daniel?"

-Daniel blushed, shrugged his shoulders, and said: "In the meantime, there is my fee for the courses..."
+Daniel blushed, shrugged his shoulders, and said: "For now, there is my fee for the courses..."

 Amalia laughed and rose to her feet, holding out her hand: "And then?" she asked mischievously.